mrhi44/InfiniteRecharge/README.md

 To whom it may concern, a text file of all of our joystick button and axis mappings can be found in [`JoystickMap.txt`](JoystickMap.txt)

 ## Building & Deploying
-For those of you that are too impatient to read the rest of this document, just run this command in the root of the repository to build the code:
+For those of you that are too lazy/impatient to read the rest of this document, just run this command in the root of the repository to build the code:

         $ ./gradlew clean build -PallLocal